bhuiyan-chafi/sdn-docker/readme.md

 ![docker-build](/images/mininet-controlled-1.png)

 Now!
-Don't get frightened by seeing the controller cannot be connected.
+Don't get frightened by seeing the controller cannot be contacted.
 It happens because onos is running in another container on top of your own operating system.
 Since there is no dedicated kernel inside the docker container, mininet(which is using an ubuntu kernel) cannot communicate directly with onos at OS level.
 But we have specified the controller's IP and port, thus the topology will for sure communicate with the controller if everything is fine.
 To be sure let's execute this command from the `mininet shell`:

 ```bash
 mininet>sh ovs-vsctl show | grep -A2 Controller